kadamvivek5708/ML_Projects/Null_Values_Filler/Readme.md

 # 📊 Null Values Checker

 ## 📝 Description
-A Python script to scan and report missing/null values in any dataset.
+A Python script to scan and fill missing/null values in any dataset.
 Helps during initial EDA by giving a clear picture of data completeness.

 ---

 ## ⚙️ Features
 - Detects null values in each column
 - Displays count and percentage of missing data
-- Option to visualize null distribution
+- Can fill null values using various methods

 ---